yoichiro/actions-tools/README.md

 * setup - This tool allows you to set up your credential to work other tools.
 * interactive - This tool provides you to do a conversation between the Google Assistant and you in your terminal.
 * autopilot - This tool allows you to talk with the Google Assistant automatically with phrases you prepared in advance.
+* test - This tool allows you to test your action talking with the Google Assistant.

 ![interactive](https://user-images.githubusercontent.com/261787/47630450-310e8000-db84-11e8-99d7-e9b9c0cf3441.png)